Albert Arnold Bennett Jr.: Charter member of MAA and return to Brown

 on Publications.
 The next year, he became the editor of the American Mathematical Monthly.
 He then became the Vice President of the MAA and chair of the Texas Section in 1925.

 However, he resigned from being the chair of the Texas Section later in 1925 to accept the position of being both a professor and the chair of the Mathematics Department at Lehigh University.
 In 1927, he returned to Brown University as a professor of mathematics.
-In 1931, he graduated his first doctoral studet William Vann Parker.
+In 1931, he graduated his first doctoral student William Vann Parker.
 Bennett again became vice president of MAA in 1933 and 1934.